NorthwestGreenChemistry/PrISM/app/content/resource7-decision-analysis.md

 Using the parameters of Hazard, Performance, Cost & Availability and Exposure, the above flow chart illustrates how the Simultaneous approach to decision support would help to identify preferred alternatives.

 ## Hybrid Framework
 The Hybrid approach, as its name indicates, is a mixture of the Sequential and Simultaneous approaches.
 In the Hybrid approach, the Sequential approach is used for a few criteria and the alternatives that remain at the end of that process are subjected to further evaluation using the Simultaneous approach.
 For example, an organization may decide to use the Sequential approach for the performance and toxicity evaluations.
 Only those chemicals or materials that meet or exceed the performance requirements are submitted for a toxicity evaluation.
 Upon completion of the toxicity evaluation, only those chemicals or materials that meet or exceed toxicity requirements are evaluated using the Simultaneous approach for the remaining decision criteria.

 The Hybrid approach has the benefit of addressing to a degree the pros and cons identified for the Sequential and Simultaneous approaches.
 By using the Sequential approach, cost and resource requirements are reduced by concentrating limited resources on the most viable candidates.
 By using the Simultaneous approach, evaluation is conducted on a broader pool of alternatives.

 Because of its flexibility and its optimized use of resources, the Hybrid approach may be the preferred approach for evaluating alternatives.

 ![image](https://raw.githubusercontent.com/NorthwestGreenChemistry/PrISM/develop/app/assets/tool-decision-analysis/hybrid-decision-analysis.png)

 The Hybrid Framework combines elements of the Sequential approach and the Simultaneous approach.
 First the Sequential approach is used to rule out those options that fail the initial screening criteria.
-Them the Simultaneous approach is used to compare all of the remaining options for all of the remaining criteria at the same time.
+Then the Simultaneous approach is used to compare all of the remaining options for all of the remaining criteria at the same time.

 ## Example
 ![image](https://raw.githubusercontent.com/NorthwestGreenChemistry/PrISM/develop/app/assets/tool-decision-analysis/alternatives-flow-chart.png)